 Withdrawing from the course: A student who simply stops submitting work will receive the grade earned on that work, usually a failing grade.
-To receive a "W" grade instead, apply for a withdrawal through the registrar's office by December 10th.
+To receive a "W" grade instead, apply for a withdrawal through the registrar's office by December 14th.
 A "W" will be entered on the student transcript but will not be included in the calculation of the GPA.
-"N" grades may also be used.
+"UF" grades may also be used (this is similar to the previous "N" grade).